HendrikSchmidt/strassenlaerm/README.md

 ## Upload of map objects to Mapbox

+### prerequisites
+- `pip3 install -r requirements.txt`
+- make sure you have the .env-files with the necessary keys

 ### Option 1: With existing geodata (strassen, plaetze)
 1. Make sure the [Strassenabschnitte.geojson](https://daten.odis-berlin.de/de/dataset/detailnetz_strassenabschnitte/) from ODIS Berlin are in `data-upload/`
 2. Add map object with Wordpress `id`, object `name` (that is also in `Strassenabschnitte.geojson` as `strassenna`) and `quarter` (`stadtteil`) to `data-upload/mapobjects.json`
+	- make sure to commit the changes to GIT
 3. `cd data-upload/`
 4. `python3 upload_data_to_datasets.py`
 5. `python3 update_tilesets.py replace_source <strassen|plaetze>` (choose one or run sequentially)